catid/leopard/README.md

 workspace for the application to retrieve.

-#### Future directions:

-Note that a faster decoder is described in {3} that is O(K Log M) instead, which should be 2x faster than the current one.
-However I do not fully understand how to implement it for this field and could use some help.

 #### Finite field arithmetic optimizations:

 For faster finite field multiplication, large tables are precomputed and